 Your pain should go away over several weeks.
-Take any pain medicines as your provider told you to.
+Take any pain medicines as your surgeon told you to.
 Take them with food and plenty of water.
-DO NOT apply ice or heat to your breasts unless your doctor tells you that it is OK.
+Do not apply ice or heat to your breasts unless your surgeon tells you that it is OK.

 When to Call the Doctor

 Contact your health care provider if you have:

 - Increasing pain, redness, swelling, yellow or green drainage, bleeding, or bruising at the incision site

 - Side effects from medicines, such as rash, nausea, vomiting, or headache

 - A fever of 100°F (38°C) or higher

 Also contact your provider if you notice sudden swelling of your breast.

 Boukovalas S, Kalaria SS, Park JE.
 Breast reconstruction.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 St Louis, MO: Elsevier; 2022:chap 36.